 Target-date funds start out by compiling their holdings with a specific retirement date in mind, then they adjust the asset allocation as we get closer to that date.
 A target-date fund with decades until the retirement date will generally be heavy in stocks, whereas a target-date fund very close to its retirement year will generally be a moderate balance of stocks and bonds.

-Let’s say you’re 23 years old, fresh out of school, and looking to retire around the age of 70.
+Let’s say you’re 25 years old and looking to retire around the age of 70.
 You’d hit that age in the year 2070, which would make the Vanguard Target Retirement 2070 Fund (VSVNX) an appropriate option.
-But let’s say you’re 43.
+But let’s say you’re 45.
 You’ll likely be retiring around the year 2050, so rather than buy VSVNX, you might instead opt for its sister fund, the Vanguard Target Retirement 2050 Fund (VFIFX).

 You don’t have to get the year exactly right here, as we don’t necessarily know decades ahead of time the precise day and time we intend to retire.
 Being within a three- to five-year window will generally get you close enough.
 The key is simply to find a target-date fund that aligns fairly closely to your expected retirement date and allow the glidepath to do the work for you.
 My suggestion: Check out our review of Vanguard’s full line of target-date funds to make sure you get both the right date and the right fund type for you.